 Glazing is a technique employed by painters since the invention of oil painting.
 Although in theory it is very simple, in practice glazing can be a very complex undertaking.
-In the simplest terms, glazing consists in applying, usually with a wide, soft-bristled brush, a transparent layer of paint over another thoroughly dried layer of opaque paint.
-The underpainting, as the dried layer is called, is generally monochromatic but it may also contain some color.
-The two layers of paint are not physically but optically mixed.
+In the simplest terms, glazing consists of applying a transparent layer of paint over another thoroughly dried layer of opaque paint, usually with a wide, soft-bristled brush.
+The underpainting, as the dried layer below is called, is generally done is a single color but it may also contain some color.
+The upper and lower layers of paint are not physically but optically mixed.
 Glazing is similar to placing a sheet of colored acetate over a monochrome photograph.
 The paint used to glaze must be modified by an oil medium to achieve the correct fluidity for brushing.
 Glazing creates a unique "shine through," stained-glass effect that is not obtainable by direct mixture of paint.

 The Sacrifice of Isaac

 Andrea del Sarto

 This detail of an unfinished painting by the Italian painter Andrea de Sarto shows the beginning of the working-up stage.
 The red drapery, which has been modeled with flat tones of vermilion and black, would have been successively glazed with madder lake.
 The sleeves have been modeled with light yellow and dull green and most probably would have been be glazed with verdigris, a deep and lustrous green pigment.